bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

 Main application code
 ~~~~~~~~~~~~~~~~~~~~~

-In COMPSs the user’s application code is kept unchanged, no API calls
+In COMPSs, the user’s application code is kept unchanged, no API calls
 need to be included in the main application code in order to run the
 selected tasks on the nodes.